nlavaee/Projects/DeepLearning-Autoencoder/README.md

 a deep neural netowrk of my own design in order to classify dog breeds.
 I had a really, really fun time do this and playing around with different models.
 My model is implemented in model/challenge.py.

-My final report can be found in Report.pdf.zip